Photo equipment that I currently use

 Hasselblad V–series system: 503CW camera body, three lenses (CFi 4/50, CFE 2.8/80 and CFi 4/150), one film back and miscellaneous accessories.

-Panasonix Lumix GX8 digital camera and Leica DG Summilux 15mm f/1.7 lens.
+Panasonix Lumix GX8 digital camera with Leica DG Summilux 15mm f/1.7 and Panasonic 42mm f/1.8 ASPH. lens.

 Ricoh GR compact digital camera.

 Although some of the images on this Web site were taken with negative film, I normally use transparencies (currently Fujifilm Velvia 50 and Fujifilm Provia 100F).
-I scan slides with a top–end dedicated film scanner and do all necessary corrections in photo editorial software.
+I scan slides with a top–end dedicated film scanner and do all necessary corrections in Affinity Photo and/or Lightroom software.
 The best images are printed with an Epson SureColor P800 printer.
 This procedure has finally given me the complete control over the photographic process that I have always longed for.